Why This Story Feels So Relevant

 Gary B. Lamb (Additional Book and Lyrics), started writing songs at age 12 and performing in musicals at age 13.
 AKA, G.B.
 Lamb, Gary has an album of Counrty/Rock songs out “Beyond Repair.”
 He went to Carnegie in their musical theater program as well as U.C.
 Irvine and got his certificate in Acting from the Theater Academy at L.A.C.C.
 He’s been an actor, producer, director and writer throughout his career and Artistic Director for four different theater company’s.
 Gary has written three other musicals, Fion The Fair, The Hunchback of Notre Dame and A Chicago Christmas Carol as well as several short plays and Somewhere In The Middle, a full length play based on members of his family.
 All received great reviews during their runs in Chicago and Los Angeles.
 Gary has also written and directed several short films and appeared in movies and on TV.

-Every great story begins with a community.
 Join our mailing list to be the first to hear new music, get behind-the-scenes updates, and learn how you can help bring Forever to life.

 Hashtags